Most money raised by Gross at Janus is from one firm: WSJ

 Reuters has not been able to independently verify the information.
 Mutual fund analysis firm Morningstar said in early December that the Janus fund, which Gross began managing in October, attracted more than $770 million in assets in November.

 The sources viewed brokerage-firm client data from Albridge, a data company owned by Bank of New York Mellon Corp, the newspaper said.
-It is not clear whether the money originated from one investor or one financial adviser, or from more than one, the Wall Street Journal reported.
+It is not clear whether the money originated from one investor or one financial adviser, or from more than one, the WSJ reported.

-In a statement, Bank of New York Mellon Corp’s Pershing unit declined to comment on the report, citing contractual obligations.

-“Any information generated from the Albridge Analytics system is confidential, does not include investor or advisor level detail, and public use of this information is neither authorized nor permitted,” the Pershing statement said.

 Bill Gross left Pimco to join Janus Capital in September.
 As of the end of November, the fund had about $1.2 billion in assets, according to Lipper data.
 At the end of September, it had a scant $79 million, according to Lipper.